bqqbarbhg/go-video-transcoder/README.md

-These URLs should not be made by hand as the ID is not a real thing, but the URL can be retrieved from the upload JSON response `deleteUrl`
+These URLs should not be made by hand as the ID is not a real thing, but the URL can be retrieved from the upload JSON response `deleteUrl` You should pass the header 'Delete-Authorization' with the correct shared token between achrails and govitra to authenticate the deletion request!

 Returns `204 No Content`
 or